Why do dog owners feed fish oil?

 Green Lipped Mussels

-Green Lipped Mussels are an excellent source of EPA and DHA.
+Green lipped mussels are an excellent source of EPA and DHA.
+Plus, they contain an additional anti-inflammatory omega-3 fat, ETA (eicosatetraenoic acid).

 Fish can be raised commercially, but farmed fish are fed a corn-based diet that’s high in omega-6 fatty acids.
 On the other hand, mussels survive by filtering phytoplankton from water, so even commercially raised mussels are safe for your dog and contain a healthy serving of EPA and DHA.